dominik24c/ai-tractor/Readme.md

 ### 4. Arguments
 Maps are saved in maps directory with json format.\
-It's two dimensional array of types of fields. \
+It's two-dimensional array of fields. \
 Example:
 ```json
 [